-I hold a Master’s degree in School Counseling from Gwynedd Mercy University.
-This has given me a deeper understanding of human development and the ways early experiences shape emotional regulation, identity, and relationships.
-I began my counseling work as a school counselor supporting neurodivergent students, which strengthened my ability to provide attuned, developmentally responsive care.
-Through this work, I often supported the development of interoceptive awareness (noticing and understanding internal body signals), helping students connect their physical experiences with their emotions.
+I hold a Master’s degree in School Counseling from Gwynedd Mercy University, where I developed a deeper understanding of human development and the ways early experiences shape identity, relationships, and emotional and behavioral responses.
+I began my counseling work supporting neurodivergent students, which strengthened my ability to provide attuned, developmentally responsive care.
+This work also expanded my interest in interoception, the ability to notice and understand internal body signals, and the role it plays in emotional understanding and regulation.

-Over time, I felt called toward clinical work and transitioned into private practice, where I now focus on working more closely with individuals navigating anxiety, shame, nervous system overwhelm, and the impact of developmental and relational experiences.
-To support this work, I am currently completing advanced training in trauma-focused care.
+Eventually, I felt called toward clinical work and transitioned into private practice, where I now work with individuals navigating anxiety, stress, shame, nervous system overwhelm, and the impact of developmental and relational experiences.
+My work is trauma-informed and continues to be shaped by ongoing advanced training.

 A Note on Services & Collaboration

-I provide outpatient psychotherapy and integrate somatic (body-based) approaches.
-If a higher level of care is needed, I will make appropriate referrals to ensure clients receive the care they need.
-I welcome collaboration with psychiatrists and other healthcare providers to support continuity of care.
+I provide outpatient psychotherapy and integrate somatic (body-based) approaches into the work when appropriate.
+If a higher level of care is needed, I will make appropriate referrals to ensure clients receive the support they need.
+With client consent, I welcome collaboration with psychiatrists and other providers to support continuity of care.

 Near Counseling & Wellness, LLC